rosajen27/100-days-of-code/log.md

 ### Day 33: May 24, 2021

-**Today's Progress**: Important Note: took several days off from coding last week due to an unexpected loss in the family. 💔
+**Today's Progress**: (Personal Note: I took several days off from coding last week due to an unexpected loss in the family. 💔)

-Spent some time today reviewing was I previously learned about arrays in order to complete a coding challenge.
+Spent some time today reviewing previous learning about arrays in order to complete a coding challenge.

 Coding challenge provided by Jonas Schmedtmann's JavaScript Course.

 **Thoughts**: Coding Challenge: